Monotonicity of the von Neumann Entropy under Quantum Convolution: Technical tools

-Here, the function $\psi$ is any of the functions $\psi_{k, t}$ considered in the previous subsection based on which the inner product on the left hand side is defined.
-Moreover, $\s^c$ is the complement of $\s$ in $[n]$ and $\w^c$ is the complement of $\w$ in $[n']$. \end{proposition}
+Here, $\psi$ is any of the functions $\psi_{k, t}$ for $k=1, 2$ and $t\in [0 ,1]$ defined in~\eqref{eq:def-psi-kt-x,y} based on which the inner product on the left hand side is defined.
+Moreover, $\ve^c$ is the complement of $\ve$ in $[n]$ and $\w^c$ is the complement of $\w$ in $[n']$. \end{proposition}